-When we think to take an action, there’s a growing motivation behind it, if we are taken as accountable for it to someone other than ourselves.
-The coaching partnership will support the creation of an effective accountable system, where you can share your experience and consequences of it, ensuring that you are constantly in action.
+When we think to take any action, there’s a growing motivation behind it if we are taken as accountable for it to someone other than ourselves.
+The coaching partnership will support creating an effective, accountable system to share your experience and its consequences, ensuring that you are constantly in action.
 I’m here to make it happen.

 -Coaching is not judgmental

-The coaching relationship provides a safe space where you explore the full range of your ideas, dreams, feelings or worries.
-As a coach, I practice at creating a non-judgmental atmosphere of trust, while embracing openness to provide a space where you are comfortable to speak freely and easily about what is crucial for you.
+The coaching relationship provides a safe space where you explore the full range of your ideas, dreams, feelings, or worries.
+As a coach, I practice creating a non-judgmental atmosphere of trust while embracing openness to provide a space where you are comfortable speaking freely and easily about what is crucial for you.

 -Coaching is not counseling

 Consultants are experts in a field; they give to their clients the answers to specific topics.
-The consultants can ask a lot of questions to gather information they need to deliver a plan of action to the client, targeting a specific goal.
+The consultants can ask many questions to gather the information they need to deliver a client's plan of action, targeting a particular goal.

-A coach asks as well questions, but with a non-judgmental curiosity and with a different objective than a consultant: to catalyse your self-awareness, your inner resources and potential.
+A coach asks as well questions, but with non-judgmental curiosity and with a different objective than a consultant: to catalyze your self-awareness, your inner resources, and potential.
 A coach doesn’t give the answers to your problems; a coach trusts that you can find them yourself.
 Coaching is all about you, not just a specific topic or a targeted goal.
-Sometimes a coach can act like a consultant sharing knowledge, which you are free to accept or let it go.
-In coaching a plan of action can as well be designed, but it is a co-creation between the coach and you.
+Sometimes a coach can act like a consultant sharing knowledge, which you are free to accept or let go.
+In coaching, a plan of action can as well be designed, but it is a co-creation between the coach and you.